Tindivanam Assembly constituency

 Tindivanam is a state assembly constituency in Viluppuram district of Tamil Nadu, India.
 Its State Assembly Constituency number is 72.
 The seat is reserved for candidates from the Scheduled Castes.
-It comprises a portion of Tindivanam taluk and is a part of the Viluppuram constituency for national elections to the Parliament of India.
+It comprises a portion of Tindivanam taluk and is a part of Viluppuram Lok Sabha constituency for national elections to the Parliament of India.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.